IT Operations

 Why do we need an IT department?

-Far from just fixing broken computers or troubleshooting network issues, IT teams are now deeply involved in ensuring the seamless flow of information, safeguarding data, and maintaining the systems that drive efficiency.
+For a long time, “IT” meant the person you called when the printer died.
+That role still exists, but it’s a sliver of the job now.
+Far from just fixing broken computers or troubleshooting network issues, IT teams are now deeply involved in ensuring the flow of information, safeguarding data, and maintaining the systems that keep the business efficient.
+Typically working under the Operations umbrella, they manage everything from information security and infrastructure to programming and technical support.

 Common IT department structures